 What is DEB?

 The Dynamic Eclipse Broadcast (DEB) Initiative is a collaborative scientific effort to create a North American network of volunteer citizen scientist solar observation teams that is led by Southern Illinois University Carbondale.
-Teams receive training and become part of the network that will conduct coordinated solar observations leading up to and during the 2023 annular and 2024 total solar eclipse.
-All DEB sites (currently 81) upload images to our image server debra.physics.siu.edu while the observation site is active including during practices.
-Selected observation sites will stream live video produced in partnership with SolarSTEAM and NASA EDGE during the April 8, 2024 total solar eclipse.
-Live stream links to video will be available on eclipse.siu.edu.
-Compelling images from the partial phases of the eclipses, and science quality data from the path of totality will be collected from volunteer observers from Mexico, across the US, and in Canada.
-Inexpensive camera and telescope systems, combined with new data analysis techniques, will enable scientifically valuable observations of these upcoming solar eclipses.
-DEB will provide context observations for all of the 2024 eclipse experiments by showing the evolution of the white light coronal structures and the solar disk during the 90 minutes of totality throughout North America.
+Teams receive training and become part of the network that conducted coordinated solar observations leading up to and during the solar eclipses as well as ongoing daily solar observations.
+All DEB sites upload images to our image server debra.physics.siu.edu while the observation site is active including during practices.
+Selected observation sites stream live video produced in partnership with SolarSTEAM and NASA EDGE during the total solar eclipses and during outreach events.
+Inexpensive camera and telescope systems, combined with new data analysis techniques, enable scientifically valuable observations of solar eclipses as well as ongoing daily solar disk observations.
+DEB will provide context observations for other Coronal observation experiments by showing the evolution of the white light coronal structures and the solar disk during the 90 minutes of totality throughout North America.

 Observations will produce scientific results through:

-2. Solar and lunar limb observations during the 2023 annular solar elcipse.
+2. Solar and lunar limb observations during the 2023 annular solar eclipse.

 3. A variety of day and night time follow on projects.

-The DEB Initiative will produce dynamic coronal images of the 2024 eclipse by equipping 80+ teams along the path of totality.
-The HDR images that teams capture will be combined into a movie showing coronal evolution and allowing scientific analysis of the Sun’s inner corona in a similar way to our 2017 effort, the Citizen CATE Experiment.
+The DEB Initiative produced dynamic coronal images of the 2024 eclipse by equipping 80+ teams along the path of totality.
+The HDR images that teams capture are being combined into a movie showing coronal evolution and allowing scientific analysis of the Sun’s inner corona in a similar way to our 2017 effort, the Citizen CATE Experiment.

 DEB builds on the success of our 2017 Citizen CATE Experiment and includes several improvements.
 DEB engages groups throughout North America with observations from any location thus removing limitations of geographical location or the ability to travel to the narrow path of totality of a total solar eclipse.
 Night time follow-on observations are enabled through the use of a GoTo mount to accurately point and track celestial targets.
 DEB Initiative follow-on projects will feature exoplanet transit observations like those already achieved with CATE volunteers, to which we add variable star and asteroid light curve observations, and climate change relevant atmospheric optical depth measurements from across North America.